Solar Charging System for Electric Cars

 Future of Solar Power and Electric Vehicles

-One auto manufacturer is looking to combine solar energy with electric vehicles.
-Nevada Solar Power Installers has created an electric vehicle that includes a solar panel.
-The company claims that its futuristic-looking vehicle won’t require charging from an electric car for its most common use.
+One auto manufacturer is considering combining solar power and electric vehicles.
+Shneyder Solar has created an electric vehicle that incorporates a solar panel.
+The company claims the futuristic-looking vehicle will not require charging from an electric car for its most common uses.

 Solar Power & EV Shopping Guide